-Acronis Files Advanced (formerly Access Advanced) 6.1 and later has a command line tool which collects information about your configuration.
+Acronis Cyber Files (formerly Files Advanced) has a command line tool which collects information about your configuration.
 This tool provides an easy way to give our support team all the necessary information about your setup in case you are experiencing issues.
-When running the tool on a machine with a single Gateway Server or a single Files Advanced Server installed, only the information about the installed component will be collected.
+When running the tool on a machine with a single Gateway Server or a single Cyber Files Server installed, only the information about the installed component will be collected.

 You must be a local or domain administrator on the machine you will be running the tool on.
 The Configuration Collection Tool will not collect information unless manually run by an administrator.
 The tool only works on 64-bit operating systems.

 - Open Windows PowerShell with administrative rights (the title bar will contain "Administrator") (located in Control Panel => Administrative Tools) and enter Set-ExecutionPolicy Unrestricted.
 When prompted, enter Y and press Enter.
 This command needs to be executed in order to allow our script to run.
 You will need to do this only once (unless you change the Execution Policy at a later time).

 - Now you have to run the script.
 You can do this in two ways:

 - With PowerShell still open, enter the following command (we are using the default path for this example): cd "C:\Program Files (x86)\Acronis\Acronis Cyber Files\Common\Configuration Collection Tool" and press Enter.
 Now enter .\aa_info.ps1 and press Enter.
 If you upgraded from an earlier version, your path may be "C:\Program Files (x86)\Acronis\Access\Common\Configuration Collection Tool" or "C:\Program Files (x86)\Common\Configuration Collection Tool".